 The smaller, more agile ISVs also seem better able to use the cloud to integrate development with operations: 77% think the cloud enhances that connection while only 35% of internal corporate developers do.

-Supercharging your cloud server
+Supercharging your private cloud hosting server

 By Kent Roberts